N0ns0/N0ns0/README.md

 👀 I’m really enthusiastic about learning programming and specializing in Web development...

-🌱 I’m have learnt SQL and have beginner knowledge of python but my main goal is to learn Java, CSS and HTML
+🌱 I have learnt SQL and have beginner knowledge of python but my main goal is to learn Java, CSS and HTML

 💞️ I’m looking to collaborate on projects that would help me learn and develop these skills...